AlphaCat00/AlphaCat00.github.io/_pages/about.md

 Hi there!
 I am Zerui Guo, a first-year PhD student at [the University of Wisconsin-Madison](https://www.cs.wisc.edu/) advised by [Prof. Ming Liu](https://pages.cs.wisc.edu/~mgliu/index.html).
 Previously, I obtained my master's degree from Beihang University, and my bachelor's degree from Beijing University of Posts and Telecommunications.

-My research goal is to bridge the gap between emerging networking hardware and system software.
-Currently, I mainly focus on smartNIC-assisted applications, such as KV stores, smartNIC models, and game streaming, as well as memory fabrics (CXL.mem).
+My research goal is to bridge the gap between emerging hardware and networked system software.
+Currently, I mainly focus on smartNIC-assisted computing, such as KV stores, smartNIC models, and game streaming, as well as memory fabrics (CXL.mem).

 **I am actively looking for a research internship for the next summer.**